mousepawmedia/devdocs/source/serverconfig/mpm.rst

 we need to switch away from the built-in NGINX server to our system Apache2 instance, and from the internal PostgreSQL instance to the system instance.

-Change the URLs and `PASSWORD` instances as appropriate for your use cases.
+Change the URLs, `PASSWORD`, and `PUBLIC.IP.OF.SERVER` instances as appropriate for your use cases:

 ..  code-block:: ruby